py5coding/py5book/content/processing_mode.md

 The goal of this example is to show how objects can be passed back and forth between Java and Python.

-Calls to the Python `passImage()` method will bypass py5's mechanisms for converting between Python and Java objects.
+Calls to this Interface's Python `passImage()` method will bypass py5's mechanisms for converting between Python and Java objects.
 You can use py5's convenience functions `convert_to_python_type()` and `convert_to_java_type()` to take care of the object conversion for you.

 Recall that Java arrays can be converted to read-only numpy arrays with `np.asarray()`.
 The function `convert_to_python_type()` will not do this for you, but `convert_to_java_type()` will take care of converting numpy arrays back to Java arrays.

 Java Strings can be converted to Python strings with `str()` if `convert_to_python_type()` is too much typing.
 Note that Java Strings cannot be concatenated with Python strings.
-Java Strings have less functionality than Python strings.
+Java Strings have less functionality than Python strings and may disappoint you.

 Make note of the exception handling in `passImage()`.
 Calls to the Python `passImage()` method will also bypass py5's mechanisms for handling exceptions.
 Without adding exception handling to `passImage()`, exceptions would yield Java error messages that are as horrific as they are useless.
 Make life easier on yourself and surround your Python code with `try` `catch` blocks.